GPVcode/Restaurant-Reservation-App/README.md

 ### Search

-Search for reservations via mobile number
+Search for reservations via mobile number.

 ![Search](assets/Search.png)

 ## Installation

 1. Fork and clone this repository.
-1. Run `cp ./back-end/.env.sample ./back-end/.env`.
+2. Run `cp ./back-end/.env.sample ./back-end/.env`.
-1. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.
+3. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.
-1. Run `cp ./front-end/.env.sample ./front-end/.env`.
+4. Run `cp ./front-end/.env.sample ./front-end/.env`.
-1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5000`.
+5. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5000`.
-1. Run `npm install` to install project dependencies.
+6. Run `npm install` to install project dependencies.
-1. Run `npm run start:dev` to start your server in development mode.
+7. Run `npm run start:dev` to start your server in development mode.

+Please update...